 When the Agents start exchanging traffic, they start monitoring and collecting performance data, which you can see on the Network Response Time Graph.
 If you’re experiencing Microsoft Teams performance or connection issues, you’ll be able to see them in the graph.
 You can see the data for network metrics like:

 • Latency: Latency is the time it takes for data to travel from the user's device to the Teams server and back.
-High latency can cause delays in audio (VoIP latency and video during calls and meetings, leading to a poor user experience.
+High Microsoft Teams latency can cause delays in audio (VoIP latency and video during calls and meetings, leading to a poor user experience.

 • Packet Loss: Packet loss is the percentage of data packets that are lost during transmission over the network.
 High packet loss can cause audio and video quality issues during Teams calls and meetings.